chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/ea03f6488449fcfe8cd0a678b4c64891e1427a32/patches/patch1/responses/RedisGraphTransaction.java_response.txt

     /**
      * Execute a Cypher query with timeout.
      * @param graphId a graph to perform the query on.
      * @param query Cypher query.
+     * @param timeout
+     * @return  a response which builds the result set with the query answer.
+     */
+    Response<ResultSet> query(String graphId, String query, long timeout);

+    /**
+     * Executes a cypher read-only query with timeout.
+     * @param graphId a graph to perform the query on.
+     * @param query Cypher query.
+     * @param timeout
+     * @return  a response which builds the result set with the query answer.
+     */
+    Response<ResultSet> readOnlyQuery(String graphId, String query, long timeout);

+    /**
+     * Executes a cypher query with parameters.
+     * @param graphId a graph to perform the query on.
+     * @param query Cypher query.
+     * @param params parameters map.
+     * @return  a response which builds the result set with the query answer.
+     */
+    Response<ResultSet> query(String graphId, String query, Map<String, Object> params);

+    /**
+     * Executes a cypher read-only query with parameters.
+     * @param graphId a graph to perform the query on.
+     * @param query Cypher query.
+     * @param params parameters map.
+     * @return  a response which builds the result set with the query answer.
+     */
+    Response<ResultSet> readOnlyQuery(String graphId, String query, Map<String, Object> params);

+    /**
+     * Executes a cypher query with parameters and timeout.
+     * @param graphId a graph to perform the query on.
+     * @param query Cypher query.
      * @param params parameters map.